thestalkers/policies/com/github/docs/zh-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

   * Project documentation such as Issues and Wiki pages
   * Statistics and graphs showing contributions to the project and the network of contributors

-* []()**Private repository data:**GitHub collects and maintains the same type of data for private repositories that can be seen for public repositories, except only specifically invited users may access private repository data.
+* <a name="private-repository-data"></a>**Private repository data:**GitHub collects and maintains the same type of data for private repositories that can be seen for public repositories, except only specifically invited users may access private repository data.

-* []()**Other data:**Additionally, GitHub collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).
+* <a name="other-data"></a>**Other data:**Additionally, GitHub collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).

 [We will notify any affected account owners](#we-will-notify-any-affected-account-owners)
 ----------